 Griffith ordered a six month check-up in court on Oct.
 30.

-A city girl gone country, Julianne Cassidy is a newly Nashville-based entertainment journalist from Philadelphia.
+A city girl gone country, Philadelphia-bred journalist Julianne Cassidy relocated to be a Nashville-based digital editor for Journal Broadcast Group.